leestanley/leestanley/README.md

 ## 🐈 Hey, I'm Stanley!

-I'm currently a 3rd year data science major/design minor at UCSD learning web development on the side.
+I'm currently a 3rd year cog sci: design & interaction major at UCSD doing web development on the side.
 I go to a bunch of hackathons, store every cat picture I see, and video edit in my free time.
 Thanks for visiting my profile!

 ## 🔷 Activities and Involvements

-* I'm currently a TPM intern at ServiceNow, Assistant Director for [SD Hacks](https://www.sdhacks.io/), and VP Development of [ACM @ UCSD](https://acmucsd.com/)!
-I work on maintaining the web portal for 1000+ students with React.js, Redux, and Less.
-You can usually find me at socials and events, feel free to say hi to me!
+*  Hobbyist programmer now doing product stuff.
+Interning as a product management intern this summer in the bay.

  * I'm also secretly [working on a startup](https://wistly.io/) on the side, if you're interested in being a React Native developer for us, please reach out!